ibm-cloud-docs/cephaas/getting-started.md

 {: #estimatecost}
 {: step}

-{{site.data.keyword.cephaas_full_notm}} is available in IBM Cloud catalog as a tile.
+{{site.data.keyword.cephaas_full_notm}} is available in {{site.data.keyword.cloud_notm}} catalog as a tile.
 You can click the **Storage Ceph as a Service** tile to start the service cost estimation tool.

 1. To estimate your monthly storage cost, use the **Estimate Cost** option in the product overview page.

 2. Select the required **Subscription term**, choose the **Storage Tier** from **Performance** and **Capacity**, and enter the **Total storage** (TB) value to view your estimated costs.

-    You can select **Subscription term** for 3, 4, or 5 years with performance or capacity tier, which best matches your needs. {{site.data.keyword.cephaas_short}} hardware contains optimized racks, servers, storage, networking switches, and integrated software, which connect to the IBM Cloud.
+    You can select **Subscription term** for 3, 4, or 5 years with performance or capacity tier, which best matches your needs. {{site.data.keyword.cephaas_short}} hardware contains optimized racks, servers, storage, networking switches, and integrated software, which connect to the {{site.data.keyword.cloud_notm}}.
 The Service is an infrastructure as a service (IaaS) offering where the operating system, middleware, and application software is licensed and managed by IBM.
 The hardware is owned and maintained by IBM and the service infrastructure is installed in your designated datacenter.

     {{site.data.keyword.cephaas_short}} can be provisioned with 100 TB to 3200 TB with two storage options: